griddb/griddb/docs/GridDB-4.0-CE-RELEASE_NOTES.md

 The unused blocks of database files (checkpoint files) are deallocated when starting the node.
 This will remain deallocated until there is a data update.

 The support environment is the same as block data compression.

+### 5. Change of license type for C Client

+GridDB's client have been published under AGPL V3 or Apache V2 licenses.

+With this change, all GridDB's client will be licensed under the Apache License, Version 2.0.

 ---